 One of the more interesting stories of the CM Punk angle has been the WWE RAW ratings.
 Fans of the angle expected a blockbuster summer of RAW ratings, while the reality is much different.
 Even the first week of the Triple H era wasn’t enough to get fans running to their television sets Monday night.

 The July 25 RAW ratings are in and all indications from World Wrestling Entertainment headquarters are a disappointment.
 The added drama of the new Triple H era of RAW along with the CM Punk angle, and two WWE championship matches couldn’t move the needle this past Monday night.

 According to reports the, July 25 RAW finished with a 3.2 rating.
-The early reports show a slight drop from last ..click here to read more
+The early reports ..click here to read more

 CM Punk, john cena, Rey Mysterio, triple h, vince mcmahon, WWE Money In The Bank, wwe raw